WoongheeLee/clustering_papers/README.md

 ```

 ## application
-* Using BERT and k-means, we can cluster papers as shown in
+* Using BERT and k-means, we can cluster papers as shown in <span style="color:gray">./example/mlm-and-clustering.ipynb</span>.